What layers are

 For example, you might say that a particular entity’s

 Physics layer, which means that server-worker instances with the

 Physics attribute are able to have write access to these entity components.

 Then, for each layer, you can decide separately how to load-balance the server-worker instances responsible for simulating the layer.

 For example, for a layer simulating the physics in the world, you might need quite a few server-worker instances to handle the work of that layer, but for a layer that involves managing a chat system, you might only need one server-worker instance for the whole world.

 Client-worker instancess aren’t part of layers, and neither are the components they have write access to.
 If you want a client-worker instance to have write access to a component, you don’t specify a layer for that component, and instead specify that it’s assigned to a specific client-worker instance.

 How to use layers

 For each component on an entity:

-- In the server-worker type’s worker configuration file, specifically within the bridge field, you specify which layer the worker simulates.
-Currently, a worker type can only be responsible for one layer.
+- In the server-worker type’s worker configuration file, specifically in the worker attribute set field within the bridge field, specify which layer the worker type simulates.
+Currently, a worker type can only simulate one layer.